 Being a freelancer can be extremely advantageous and is probably a dream for many designers and developers who are tired of the cubicle lifestyle.
 Not only do you get to choose only the jobs you are interested in, but you also have total flexibility in terms of time, whom you want to work with, and where you want to work.

-The problem now is where can you go to find work that will help you sustain your freelance lifestyle?
-To help you with this we have listed the best 50 freelancing job sites to help you in your project search.
+The problem now is where you can go to find work that will help you sustain your freelance lifestyle.
+To help you with this, we have listed the best 50 freelancing job sites to help you in your project search.
 If you a company or individual looking to outsource or hire a freelancer, these sites will be able to serve that purpose as well.

 Want to test the waters of freelancing?
 Give Fiverr a shot.
 Projects go for between $5 and $10, and this is a great place to gain some experience to add to your portfolio.

 The average budget size of a job here is around $5,000!
 It’s no wonder this online marketplace is a great asset for service providers and employers.